csev/dj4e/assn/dj4e_install52.md

 This will *never* work on PythonAnywhere.
 You run / restart your server on PythonAnywhere using the "reload" button on your `Web` tab.
-So if you are reading any Django instructions that say to do a `runserver`, instead do a `check`  in the shell and then reload the application in the PythonAnywhere web UI.
+So if you are reading any Django instructions that say to do a `runserver`, instead do a `check`  in the  console and then reload the application in the PythonAnywhere web UI.

 Adding Your Polls Application
 -----------------------------